sanger-cellular-informatics/Targeton-Designer/README.md

 ```

 ### Primer3 Output CSV file
 It contains all the additional information from Primer3 for the individual primers.
 Column order can be specified through the Designer tool config.
-Primer pairs are ranked  `stringency` and `product_size`.
+In this example, primer pairs are ranked first by `stringency` and then by `product_size`.

 | primer_type | primer                          | penalty | stringency | sequence             | primer_start | primer_end | tm     | gc_percent | self_any_th | self_end_th | hairpin_th | end_stability | chromosome | pre_targeton_start | pre_targeton_end | product_size | targeton_id | pair_uid                             |
 |-------------|---------------------------------|---------|------------|----------------------|--------------|------------|--------|------------|-------------|-------------|------------|---------------|------------|--------------------|------------------|--------------|-------------|--------------------------------------|